 - Set parlay limits.
 Disallow parlays that include more than three to four teams

-Baseball run line
+Baseball run lines betting

 Major League Baseball run lines always favor one team at -1 ½.
 Run lines are more related to soccer handicap betting than to football against the spread wagering.